Cepave/CepaveJobs/README.md

 **工作內容**：

-- Provide solutions to monitoring, logging, and alerting capabilities for next generation monitoring systems.
+- Provide solutions of monitoring, logging, and alerting capabilities for next generation monitoring systems.
 - Develop scalable and distributed network services.
 - Develop services with vagrant and Docker containers.
 - Work with front end engineers and devops engineers.